major macro economic indicators

 - Industry dominated by high-tech products

-- Political and financial support of the United States and the diaspora
+- Political and financial support from the US and the diaspora

-- Production of natural gas from 2014 from large offshore reserves
+- Natural gas production since mid-2013 from large offshore reserves

 - Political fragmentation and weak coalition governments

 - Stalemate in Israeli-Palestinian Negotiations Persists